Imkyeongbin/Practical-RIFE/README.md

     `source ./run.sh`  (Linux/Unix)

-You can see a simple Web UI to make a RIFE-applied video
+You can see a simple Web UI to generate a RIFE-applied video

 --